Solution · Health & Medical

 How does Prefero differ from ModMed or similar EHR-integrated marketing features?

 ModMed and similar EHRs have built-in patient communication modules designed primarily for post-appointment workflows: appointment reminders, portal messages, and basic recall nudges.
-They are not built to handle new-patient inquiry conversion, after-hours coverage, or local search optimisation.
+They are not built to handle new-patient inquiry conversion, after-hours coverage, or local search optimization.
 Prefero operates upstream of the EHR: filling the practice with new consultation bookings and reactivating lapsed patients before the clinical workflow ever begins.

 Will Lila replace my local SEO agency for the practice?